-Single touch Multi touch > -> pinch gestures-> zoom in/out Postures Touch & Gesture ABSTRACT ACM Classification Keywords INTRODUCTION UIST'14.
-October 5-8, 2014.
-Honolulu, HI, USA Air+Touch: Interweaving Touch & In-Air Gestures Xiang 'Anthony' Chen, Julia Schwarz, Chris Harrison, Jennifer Mankoff, Scott E. Hudson Human-Computer Interaction Institute, Carnegie Mellon University {xiangche, julia.schwarz, chris.harrison, jmankoff, scott.hudson}@cs.cmu.edu We present Air+Touch, a new class of interactions that interweave touch events with in-air gestures, offering a unified input modality with expressiveness greater than each input modality alone.
+Single touch Multi touch > -> pinch gestures-> zoom in/out Postures ••• Air + Touch: Interweaving Touch & In-Air Gestures Touch & Gesture UIST'14, October 5-8, 2014, Honolulu, HI, USA Air+Touch: Interweaving Touch & In-Air Gestures Xiang 'Anthony' Chen, Julia Schwarz, Chris Harrison, Jennifer Mankoff, Scott E. Hudson Human-Computer Interaction Institute, Carnegie Mellon University {xiangche, julia.schwarz, chris.harrison, jmankoff, scott.hudson/@cs.cmu.edu ABSTRACT teractions we created.
+ACM Classification Keywords INTRODUCTION We present Air+Touch, a new class of interactions that interweave touch events with in-air gestures, offering a unified input modality with expressiveness greater than each input modality alone.
 We demonstrate how air and touch are highly complementary: touch is used to designate targets and segment in-air gestures, while in-air gestures add expressivity to touch events.
-For example, a user can draw a circle in the air and tap to trigger a context menu, do a finger 'high jump' between two touches to select a region of text, or drag and in-air 'pigtail' to copy text to the clipboard.
+For example, a user can draw a circle in the air and tap to trigger a context menu, do a finger high jump' between two touches to select a region of text, or drag and in-air 'gitali' to copy text to the clipboard.
 Through an observational study, we devised a basic taxonomy of Air+Touch interactions, based on whether the in-air component occurs before, between or after touches.
-To illustrate the potential of our approach, we built four applications that showcase seven exemplar Air+Touch interactions we created faces - Input devices and strategies, Graphical user interfaces.
+To illustrate the potential of our approach, we built four applications that showcase seven exemplar Air+Touch in H5.2 [Information interfaces and presentation]: User Interfaces - Input devices and strategies, Graphical user interfaces.
 Touch input; free space gestures; interaction techniques; A generation of mobile devices has relied on touch as the primary input modality.
 However, poking with a fingertip lacks immediate expressivity.
 In order to support richer actions, touch must be overloaded in time (e.g., long press), space (e.g., drawing an 's' to silence the phone) or configuration (two-finger tap is 'alt click').
 These approaches suffer from one or more of the following issues: scalability of gesture set, time consuming to perform, "Midas" touch, and significant finger occlusion on small screens.
 Thus, there is input sensing; around device interaction.